While most dog owners are content feeding their pups with standard kibble, some are on the hunt for something more.

 Lastly, the majority of Nature’s Logic recipes utilize Millet as their primary plant-based ingredient.
-Millet is not a well-known grain compared to others but is growing in popularity and can provide a mix of carbohydrates, fiber, other nutrition.
+Millet is not a well-known grain compared to others but is growing in popularity and can provide a mix of carbohydrates, fiber, and other nutrition.

 Hound and Gatos – 98% Gamebird Poultry

 Hound & Gatos is a notable brand in the Premium Canned Dog Food world.
 The cost of their recipes might make some wince, but behind that price tag is some excellent dog food formulas.

 Hound & Gatos comes into its own with the quality of its meat ingredients.
 This quality is, without a doubt, why their recipes are so costly.

 They use cuts and sources that are very comparable with meat found in your local butchers or meat store, and in some cases, the meat may be of an even higher quality than most of us are used to, which is unheard of in the dog food industry.